 “Last summer while I was out for a run, a man yelled and waved at me from his porch.
 I had my earbuds in and my music on, but he was loud enough to stop me in my tracks.
 He looked upset, so my first thought was he was going to warn me about a bear ahead.

 I quickly pulled my earbuds out and asked, ‘What’s up?’
 He leaned forward in his chair looking quite annoyed, and said, ‘You run by my house all the time and you never say hello or even wave.’

 Flustered, I said, ‘Oh.
 I’m sorry.
 Well, hello then.’
-His expression changed to a more pleasant one and he said, ‘That wasn’t so hard, was it?’ and laughed.
+His expression changed and he said, ‘That wasn’t so hard, was it?’ and laughed.

 This man was not in my viewpoint.
 He was set far back from the road.
 Though he’d watched me, I had never seen him back there.
 I waved and ran off.